core-infra-svcs/starship-job-operator/README.md

 ```

 ## Install
 To install the operator download the below file from the desired github release.
-Then apply it via kubectl.
+Then create it via kubectl.
 ```bash
 kubectl create -f starship-job-operator.yaml
 ```